Second order asymptotics for Brownian motion in a heavy tailed Poissonian potential: Almost sure asymptotics

 for all sufficiently large $t$ in which we have

-\end{prop} \begin{proof} Let us first explain the strategy of the proof.
-We first choose a collection of balls (more than $t^d(\log t)^{-C}$ in number for some $C>0$) like~\eqref{ball2} which are so far from each other that the shape of $V_{\omega}$ in different balls are almost independent.
-Next, we show that in each ball, the probability of~\eqref{approx-potential} is larger than $t^{-d}\exp\{(\log t)^{\delta}\}$ for some $\delta \in (0,1)$.
+\end{proposition} \emph{Proof} Let us first explain the strategy of the proof.
+We first choose a collection of balls which are \begin{itemize} \item{translations of $B_M(t)$ like~\eqref{ball2}, } \item{more than $t^d(\log t)^{-C}$ in number for some $C>0$,} \item{so far from each other that the shapes of $V_{\omega}$ in different balls are almost independent. } \end{itemize} Next, we show that in each ball, the probability of \eqref{approx-potential} is larger than $t^{-d}\exp\{(\log t)^{\delta}\}$ for some $\delta \in (0,1)$.
 Then, roughly speaking, we have $t^d(\log t)^{-C}$ almost independent trials with success probability more than $t^{-d}\exp\{(\log t)^{\delta}\}$ and this assures at least one success.

 Now we go into the rigorous argument.
 We fix

 and then set